RAPTORS OF BROCKWAY MOUNTAIN

 COOPER’S HAWK

-An uncommon migrant at Brockway, UP population seems to be increasing.
+An uncommon migrant at Brockway, over-all UP population may be increasing.
 Peak flight occurs from 18 April-18 May.

 NORTHERN GOSHAWK